 A safe and convenient home-from-home

-The residence is cleaned daily in the common areas and each week the students’ bedrooms are cleaned.
-Clean bed sheets and towels are provided weekly.
-There are also laundry facilities for the students to use: supervisors will help the students with this until they feel confident in doing it themselves.
+The boarding houses are cleaned daily in the common areas and the students’ bedrooms are cleaned fortnightly.
+Clean bed sheets are provided weekly.
+There are also laundry facilities for the students to use: house parents will help the students with this until they feel confident in doing it themselves.

-Security is a priority for us, and the residence has CCTV cameras in all the common areas including outside the front door for security.
-The residence is manned awake 24/7 by a small team of supervisors, one during weekdays, with two at the weekends and two at night.
-The supervisors are highly trained both in security and pastoral care.
+Security is a priority for us, and the boarding houses have CCTV cameras in all the common areas including outside the front door and are manned 24/7 by houseparents; one during weekdays, with two at the weekends and two at night.
+The houseparents are highly trained both in security and pastoral care.
 They get to know the students very quickly, which aids the support and care they provide.

-The communication between the College Welfare team and the Residence Supervisors is excellent and provides everyone with a holistic picture of each student in our care.
-Each morning the supervisors email the College with the student checks, which tell us which students have had breakfast or have left for College.
+The regular and frequent communication between the College’s Senior Tutors and the Head of Boarding is excellent and provides everyone with a holistic picture of each student in our care.
+Each morning the boarding staff email the College with the student checks, which tell us which students have had breakfast or have left for College.
 Students that are unwell are identified and follow-up correspondence takes place throughout the day.
-At night, curfew checks also take place, and any students who are late are contacted immediately by the supervisors to ensure their safe return.
+At night, curfew checks also take place, and any students who are late are contacted immediately by the houseparents to ensure their safe return.

 A further option is for students to stay with one of our approved host families.
 Students have a single study bedroom, with their breakfast and evening meal provided.
 Some homes also offer kitchen access for students who wish to make their own snacks.
 Host family accommodation in Oxford is limited, so you will need to discuss your requirements as soon as possible with the Accommodation and Welfare Officer.